 PostgreSQL has several features to make the most of the hardware platform that it’s been given.
 Parti- tioning, parallel execution, partial indexes, tablespaces, cacheing, and parallel non-blocking maintenance routines (almost everything in PostgreSQL is sprouting the CONCURRENTLY keyword lately).

-When that isn’t enough for you, then physical streaming replication will make a bunch of read slaves for you on the cheap.
+When that isn’t enough for you, then physical streaming replication will make a bunch of read standby for you on the cheap.
 Sharding, memcache, queueing, load balancing and connection pooling all work with PostgreSQL.
 Still not enough?
 How about logical streaming replication?
 You want to geoshard the database all over the world, you say?
 Well, welcome to bi-directional replication.

 And the price tag is still at $0.